education.vic.gov.au

 Hybrid support combines or adapts the above approaches.

-Some students in TLI will have an Individual Education Plan (IEP) which outlines key information including their literacy and numeracy learning goals.
+Some students in TLI may have complex learning and other needs and will therefore have an Individual Education Plan (IEP) which outlines key information including their literacy and numeracy learning goals.

 If not all students in a TLI tutoring group have an IEP, then the tutor is required to develop a TLI group learning plan (DOCX)External Link or equivalent to capture the delivery approach and learning goals for each group of students receiving support.